Penske Media Corporation: Deadline Hollywood

 Deadline, also known as Deadline Hollywood or Deadline.com and previously known as news blog Deadline Hollywood Daily, is an online magazine founded by Nikki Finke in 2006.
 The blog had initially been operated by publisher LA Weekly prior to being purchased by Penske Media in June 2009.

 Fairchild Fashion Media

 Fairchild Fashion Media is a digital media, publishing, and events company that owns multiple fashion-related content properties.
 PMC purchased Fairchild properties from Condé Nast in late 2014.
 These publications included WWD (Women's Wear Daily), Footwear News, Beauty Inc., M, and Fairchild Summits.
 WWD is often considered the "Bible of the fashion industry."
 The other properties are considered leading business-to-business publications offering news and insights into various fashion and beauty niches.

-HollywoodLife.com

-Hollywoodlife.com is an entertainment, celebrity, and fashion news website founded and run by former US Weekly, Marie Claire, and Glamour editor, Bonnie Fuller.
-The site targets women ages 18 to 35 and attracts an audience of 35 million visitors per month.

 Sportico

-On April 2, 2020, PMC announced that it would launch Sportico—a new vertical focusing on the sports industry.
+On April 2, 2020, PMC announced that it would launch Sportico—a new vertical focusing on sports business and media.
 It launched on June 30, 2020, hiring several reporters who previously worked at the sports business division of Bloomberg News.
+On December 14, 2020, Sportico acquired The Intercollegiate, adding two writers from the college sports media outlet, to grow its coverage of the college sports industry.